mmmccarthy/mmmccarthy.github.io/_drafts/2025-05-28-funny-bugs.md

 I had plans to get dinner and drinks with friends on a Friday and texted the group that I had a fun computer bug to tell them about.
 I nearly forgot but my scheme worked and my friend Desmond asked me about the bug.

-This is is also GISDK, and it's a little gnarlier.
-It's gone undetected for at least 5 years, probably more.

 This one has a lot to do with an abstraction in travel demand modeling called external zones.
 Travel analysis zones (TAZs) aggregate the travel behavior of hundreds or thousands of people living or working in a particular neighborhood or set of blocks.
-Models need a way to represent traffic that is coming in, going out, or passing through their region without also representing the people and households of every area these trips might start or end in.
+Models need a way to represent trips coming in, going out, or passing through their region without also representing the people and households of every possible outside destination.
 External zones truncate trips at major roads around a cordon of the modeled region and aggregate all trips starting or ending on a particular corridor.
-These external zones don't typically have any data about the number of people or households attached to them.

 A client asked us why his regional model was reporting the wrong number of households in the model.
 It seemed like such a basic thing to calculate in a model, so I went to check the code that writes out this number.

+This is is also GISDK, and it's a little gnarlier.
+It's gone undetected for at least 5 years, probably more.

 ```
 // HH1, HH2, HH3, HH4 are vectors of the values for fields in the TAZ households data